 2) On behalf of Eastern Cooperative Oncology Group

-The Breast Committee of the Eastern Cooperative Oncology Group (ECOG) continues to perform correlative laboratory studies attached to cutting-edge clinical trials and research studies utilizing specimens obtained and stored from patients participating in ECOG trials.
-Current active trials seek to determine is there is a link between a woman's ability to metabolize tamoxifen and her progression-free survival from metastatic breast cancer (E3108) and to determine whether, after systemic therapy for metastatic disease, immediate removal of the primary tumor confers survival benefit more than the current practice of waiting to do the surgery (E2108).
+The Eastern Cooperative Oncology Group (ECOG) Breast Committee continues to perform correlative laboratory studies attached to clinical trials and research studies utilizing specimens obtained and stored from patients participating in ECOG trials.
+Current active trials supported by BCRF seek to determine if there is a link between a woman's ability to metabolize tamoxifen and her progression-free survival from metastatic breast cancer (E3108 trial), to determine whether, after systemic therapy for metastatic disease, immediate removal of the primary tumor confers survival benefit more than the current practice of waiting to do the surgery (E2108 trial), and to identify markers which would predict aromatase-inhibitor musculoskeletal symptoms (AIMSS trial) which lead to discontinuation of adjuvant therapy with aromatase inhibitors in 30% of treated patients (E1Z11 trial).
 Additionally, specimens archived from older ECOG trials continue to provide resources for current research necessary to expand the understanding of the causes and treatment of breast cancer.

 Dr. Robert L. Comis, President and Chairman of the Coalition of Cancer Cooperative Groups, is Group Chair of the Eastern Cooperative Oncology Group (ECOG), and Professor of Medicine and Director of the Drexel University Clinical Trials Research Center in Philadelphia, PA.